sofwerx/swx-devops/aws/rcloud-dev/README.md

 # docker-compose

-Please use `swx dc` instead of `docker-compose`, to ensure the correct environment is sourced, and that the correct remote "dm" docker-engine is being used.
+Make sure you are in the correct environment and are using the correct dm before proceeding.

 This does a full rebuild of the rcloud container:

-    swx dc build rcloud &&
+    docker-compose build rcloud &&
-    swx dc stop rcloud &&
+    docker-compose stop rcloud &&
-    swx dc rm -f rcloud &&
+    docker-compose rm -f rcloud &&
-    swx dc up -d
+    docker-compose up -d

 The rcloud data is persistently stored in docker volumes, as defined at the top of the `docker-compose.yml`: